snowplow/documentation/docs/tutorials/tutorial-basic-tracking-design-and-setup/index.md

 ### Uploading your schema

-For this step, follow the documentation on [using Snowplow Console to manage your data structures](/docs/understanding-tracking-design/managing-data-structures/index.md).
+For this step, follow the documentation on [managing your data structures](/docs/understanding-tracking-design/managing-your-data-structures/index.md).

 Once you have successfully created and published your schema to the development registry you can begin sending test events to your Snowplow Mini.